ChernegaSergiy/chernegasergiy/README.md

 ## 🌱 What I’m Working on Now

-- **Developing a library** for generating ASCII tables that can be easily integrated into any project.
+- ✨ Developing a lightweight library for rendering clean, readable ASCII tables in PHP.
-- **Enhancing a Telegram bot with multilingual support** based on the IETF BCP 47 standard.
+- 🌍 Adding multilingual support to my Telegram bot (using IETF BCP 47 format).
-- **Sharing knowledge**: Exploring new approaches to programming, design, and technical solutions.
+- 📚 Sharing ideas and discoveries related to code, design systems, and creative technical solutions.

 ---